splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-systemd-general.md

 ```

-# Single Source Technology instance
+# Configure Dedicated Listening Ports

-For certain source technologies message categorization by content is impossible to support collection
+For certain source technologies, categorization by message content is impossible due to the lack of a unique "fingerprint" in
-of such legacy nonstandard sources we provide a means of dedicating a container to a specific source using
+the data.
+In other cases, a unique listening port is required for certain devices due to network requirements in the enterprise.
-an alternate port.
+For collection of such sources we provide a means of dedicating a unique listening port to a specific source.

-Refer to the Sources documentation to identify the specific variable used to enable a specific port for the technology in use.
+Refer to the "Sources" documentation to identify the specific variable used to enable a specific port for the technology in use.

 In the following example ``-p 5000-5020:5000-5020`` allows for up to 21 technology-specific ports.
 Modify the individual ports or a
 range as appropriate for your network.